cocos/cocos-docs/en/extension/extension-workflow.md

 Here `myPackage` is the panel ID, in single panel extension, this ID is same as package name.
 User can define it by add `panel` field in `package.json`.
 We will introduce it in the next session [Extend Panel](extends-panel.md).

-After panel opened, we can send or recieve IPC via  `Editor.Ipc.sendToPanel`, `Editor.Ipc.sendToMain`.
+After panel opened, we can send or receive IPC via  `Editor.Ipc.sendToPanel`, `Editor.Ipc.sendToMain`.

 ## Resources and components extensions